2022-2023 Academic Year Annual Report

 Reducing Administrative Burden:

-The Office of Sponsored Programs (OSP) is responsible for the central coordination and administrative oversight of Drexel University's sponsored projects.
+The Office of Sponsored Programs (OSP) is responsible for the central coordination and administrative oversight of Drexel University's sponsored activities.
 OSP reviews all proposal submissions and negotiates the awarded grants and contracts on behalf the University.
 In addition, OSP provides all non-financial post-award support.
-As part of the Office of Research & Innovation's clarity project, OSP is working to improve efficiencies in the proposal and award process as well as develop procedures and guidelines for the lifecycle of awards management, increase transparency on research administration, and develop clear communication to faculty and staff.
+As part of the Office of Research & Innovation's Clarity Project, OSP is working to improve efficiencies in the proposal and award process as well as develop procedures and guidelines for the lifecycle of awards management, increase transparency on research administration, and develop clear communication to faculty and staff.

 Learn More